Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: SI Appendix

 \subsection{KPZ Exponents in the Clone Size Distribution}

 The exponents shown in Fig.~\ref{clone_distriubtion} can be derived for uniform landscapes from a direct mapping between superdiffusive random walkers and mutant bubble boundaries.
 Investigations using microbial colonies as model systems have shown that the dynamical scaling of sector boundaries in uniform landscapes is well described by the Kardar-Parisi-Zhang (KPZ) universality class \cite{Gralka2019,Fusco2016,Hallatschek_2007, Kardar1986}.
-In particular, the lateral and parallel components (with respect to the colony expansion direction) of bubble sizes scale as $L_{||} \sim L_{\perp}^z$, where $z$ is a dynamical exponent equal to $3/2$ for the KPZ universality class.
-This means that mutant clone areas scale as $A \sim L_\perp^{1+z}$ (equivalently, $A^{\frac{1}{1 + z}} \sim L_\perp $), which are related to the clone size distribution by the following scaling relations, as shown in Ref.~\cite{Fusco2016}: $P(A > a) = P(L_\perp > a^{\frac{1}{1 + z}}) \sim a^{\frac{-1}{1 + z}}$ for bubbles, and $P(A > a) \sim a ^{(1-2z)/ (z - 1)}$ for sectors in radial expansion scenarios.
-In our system of linear expansion, which removes inflationary effects, we find empirically that the asymptotic scaling of sectors is $P(X > x) \sim x ^{-10}$.
+In particular, the scalings of the lateral and parallel components (with respect to the colony expansion direction) of bubble sizes are related by $L_{||} \sim L_{\perp}^z$, where $z$ is a dynamical exponent equal to $3/2$ for the KPZ universality class.
+This means that mutant clone areas scale as $A \sim L_\perp^{1+z}$; equivalently, $A^{\frac{1}{1 + z}} \sim L_\perp $.
+For radial expansions, the clone size distribution exhibits by the following scaling relations, as shown in Ref.~\cite{Fusco2016}: $P(A > a) = P(L_\perp > a^{\frac{1}{1 + z}}) \sim a^{\frac{-1}{1 + z}} = a^{-2/5}$ for bubbles, and $P(A > a) \sim a ^{(1-2z)/ (z - 1)} = a^{-4}$ for sectors in radial expansion scenarios.
+In our system of linear expansion, which removes the inflationary effects that dominate radial expansion at late times, we find empirically that the asymptotic scaling of mutant sector areas is $P(A > a) \sim a ^{-10}$.

-\textbf{\href{https://pages.jh.edu/dbeller3/resources/SI-Videos/Gonzalez-Nunez-arXiv-2024b/Movie\%20S1.gif}{Supplementary Movie S1}: Simulated range expansion on a hexagonal grid, with an initial population of wild-type (red) sites.
+\textbf{\href{https://pages.jh.edu/dbeller3/resources/SI-Videos/Gonzalez-Nunez-arXiv-2024b/Movie\%20S1.gif}{Supplementary Movie S1}}: Simulated range expansion on a hexagonal grid, with an initial population of wild-type (red) sites.
 Mutations (yellow) arise with a constant probability per replication.
-Hotspots are shown as darker-shaded sites.}
+Hotspots are shown as darker-shaded sites.